Glance-JJ/DSA_Questions/README.md

 # DSA_Questions
-This folder is basically a collection of my recently solved DSA questions.
+This folder is basically a collection of my solved DSA questions.